Rodrigues Network for Learning Robot Actions: Rodrigues Network

 \subsection{Other components and overall architecture}

 \paragraph{Self-attention layer} While the Rodrigues Layer and Joint Layer leverage the spatial locality inherent in articulated structures, they restrict information flow to consecutive links and joints.
 To enable direct communication across all links, we incorporate a \textit{Self-attention Layer}.
 In this layer, each link feature is first projected into a token using a linear transformation.
 These tokens then interact through multi-head self-attention, allowing the model to aggregate information from all links regardless of their spatial distance.
 The attended tokens are subsequently projected back to the link feature space, followed by residual addition and layer normalization.
+Joint features are left unchanged.

 \paragraph{Global token} To capture and utilize global context, we optionally introduce a global token $G$.
-This token represents a learnable global feature and participates in self-attention alongside the link tokens.
+This token represents a learnable global feature and only participates in self-attention alongside the link tokens.
 It is processed through its own projection, residual, and normalization steps, and joins the link tokens during multi-head self-attention.
 The global token enables the network to store and propagate task-wide information that is not tied to any specific joint or link.
 We optionally enable the global token in tasks that require predicting global outputs, such as base link pose estimation.

 \paragraph{Overall architecture} We combine the above three components into a unified module called the \textit{Rodrigues Block}.
 Each Rodrigues Block takes as input the link features, joint features, and an optional global token.
-It sequentially applies the Rodrigues Layer, Joint Layer, and Self-attention Layer to produce updated link features, joint features, and a global token.
-By stacking multiple such blocks, we construct the full \textbf{Rodrigues Network (RodriNet)}, enabling deep, hierarchical reasoning over articulated structures.
+It sequentially applies the Rodrigues Layer, Joint Layer, and Self-attention Layer to produce updated link features, joint features, and a global token, where each layer's outputs serves as the next layer's inputs.
+By stacking multiple such blocks sequentially, we construct the full \textbf{Rodrigues Network (RodriNet)}, enabling deep, hierarchical reasoning over articulated structures.
 The overall architecture is drawn in Figure~\ref{fig:rodrigues_network}.
+Refer to Section~\ref{sec:arch_supp} of the supplementary for details on computing the first-layer features and task-specific outputs.